-Nightcrawler worms have been popularly used as bait worms for fish, and for their constant twisting movement (which makes them very appealing to fish off all kinds).
-You can either buy them from a local bait store, or from a worm farm store online.
-But if you’d rather not spend, then you can always try catching several ones in your garden after a heavy downpour.
-They’ve been used extensively for fishing since they can be submerged under water for long periods of time (unlike their red wiggler worm cousins).
+Nightcrawler worms have been popularly used as bait worms for fish because of their constant twisting movement (which makes them very appealing to fish of all kinds).
+They’ve been used extensively for fishing since they can be submerged underwater for long periods of time (unlike their red wriggler worm cousins).

 Which Nightcrawler is good for vermicomposting?

-The European and African nightcrawlers are usually the ones being used for worm composting.
-There are benefits to using them but they’re not as preferred by gardeners especially when it’s used for composting.
-But the good thing about about them is that they can stand low food levels compared to red wigglers.
+The European and African nightcrawlers are usually used for worm composting.
+There are benefits to using them, but they’re not as preferred by gardeners, especially when used for composting.
+But the good thing about them is that they can stand low food levels compared to red wrigglers.

 Uncle Jim’s recommends the 250 Super Red Worms or European Nightcrawlers

 Our 250 Super Red Worms or European Nightcrawlers can grow for as long as 6 inches long; and can also be used for your gardening needs.
-It’ll help your garden or lawn soil become well aerated and fertilized too.
+It’ll help your garden or lawn soil become well-aerated and fertilized.
 Not only that, it burrows deep under the ground to allow water and nutrients to reach the root systems of your garden or lawn.
-It’s also a good source of food for other animals; and a great live bait for fish.
+It’s also a good food source for other animals; and a great live bait for fish.
 Order yours from us today!

 To know more about the product, check the 250 Super Red Worms or European Nightcrawlers here.